dkirkby/E4S/inputs.md

 ## Read a Digital Input with the Microcontroller

+Earlier you built a circuit where your joystick switch provided digital control of an LED.
+Now we look at how to capture the digital state of a switch with microcontroller code.

 Build the circuit below using a Pico W microcontroller (not yet connected to your laptop via USB), a 1KΩ resistor, the joystick, your breadboard and some jumper wires:

 ![joystick digital input circuit](img/joystick-digital-in.jpg)